 Form shapes, positive & negative space Form is the dimensional outline of an object or the defining boundaries of positive and negative space.
 It is easy to think in black and white when trying to comprehend form.
 What would a silhouette of an object look like?
 Line, curve, angle, grid, visual weight, construction, and balance inherent to an object or space are what define a dimensional outline.

-Realize the Space Use of form and its attributes affects the inhabitants by reaction.
+Use of form and its attributes affects the inhabitants by reaction.
 Functionality and every day use can be portrayed with clean linear lines, smooth surfaces and minimalistic geometric intersections.
 Formal atmospheres tend to have constrained and elaborate shape.
 A deep, cushy leather sofa will work best in an informal atmosphere, while a firm, hard-back chair will work well in a living room or dining room.
 Comfort and a feeling of security is created using long horizontals with broken verticals and furnishings that are comfortable, yet firm.
 To feel secure contact security camera installation atlanta ga for a secure every space.

 Learning to see the space or object in positive and negative spaces will bring about rhythm, harmony and balance.
 Instead of looking at the space, try to see the space.
 Realize its edges, interplay, and flow between objects.
 Utilize corners as well with a corner tv wall mount.
 Optical illusion can make a room appear taller by adding shorter objects and smaller by breaking the space up into smaller spaces.